JoinMarket-Org/joinmarket/README.txt

 #TODO
 #ask people on the testnet stuff to code up a few trading algos to see if the interface/protocol that
 # iv invented is general enough
+a few algos:
+fees proportional to how many utxos used, since the marginal cost is unrelated to your cj amount, only to the amount of utxos you use up

 #TODO think of names
 #cj-market, cjex, but this isnt really an exchange